Dynamic Information Design with Diminishing Sensitivity Over News: Abstract

 \section{Abstract}

-A Bayesian agent experiences gain-loss utility each period over changes in belief about future consumption (``news utility''), with diminishing sensitivity over the magnitude of news.
-We show the agent's preference between an information structure that delivers news gradually and another that resolves all uncertainty at once depends on his consumption ranking of different states.
-One-shot resolution is better than gradual bad news, but it is not optimal among all information structures (under common functional forms).
+A Bayesian agent experiences gain-loss utility each period over changes in belief about future consumption (\textquotedblleft news utility\textquotedblright ), with diminishing sensitivity over the magnitude of news.
+Diminishing sensitivity induces a preference over news skewness: gradual bad news, one-shot good news is worse than one-shot resolution, which is in turn worse than gradual good news, one-shot bad news.
+So, the agent's preference between gradual information and one-shot resolution can depend on his consumption ranking of different states.
 In a dynamic cheap-talk framework where a benevolent sender communicates the state over multiple periods, the babbling equilibrium is essentially unique without loss aversion.
 More loss-averse agents may enjoy higher news utility in equilibrium, contrary to the commitment case.
 We characterize the family of gradual good news equilibria that exist with high enough loss aversion, and find the sender conveys progressively larger pieces of good news.
 We discuss applications to media competition and game shows.

 {}

 \textbf{Keywords}: diminishing sensitivity, news utility, dynamic information design, cheap talk, preference over skewness of information

 { {} }{ }